samjones00/docs/docs/_documentation/Create-your-first-webservice.md

 ### How does it work?

 Now that your new project is running, let's have a look at what we have.
-The template comes with a single web service route which comes from the request DTO (Data Transfer Object) which is located in the WebApplication1.ServiceModel project under `Hello.cs` file.
+The template comes with a single web service route which comes from the request DTO (Data Transfer Object) which is located in the [Hello.cs](https://github.com/NetCoreTemplates/web/blob/master/MyApp.ServiceModel/Hello.cs) file:

 ```csharp
 [Route("/hello/{Name}")]